eventsourcing/rfc/1/README.md

 ## 0. Goals

+* To define basic data structures
-* To eliminate a class of errors related to mismanaged entity structure versioning
+* To eliminate a class of errors related to mismanaged data structures versioning

 ## 1. Data Types